dcunited001/dcunited001.github.io/_posts/2015-02-24-workplace-bullying-part-two.md

 people want to get to know each other, these are they questions they
 ask:

-- Are you single, dating or married?
+#### Are you single, dating or married?
 Do you have kids?

-- How old are you?
+#### How old are you?
 Where are you from?

-- Do you drink?
+#### Do you drink?
 Do you smoke?

-Do you smoke ... weed?
-Ok, that last one doesn't normally come up very early.
+#### Do you smoke ... weed?

+Ok, that one doesn't normally come up very early.

-- I heard you were *libertarian* ... is that true?  (they probably won't ask this directly, but they will label you with it)
+#### I heard you were *libertarian*

+... is that true?
+They probably won't ask this directly, but they will label you with it.
+Or they might.
+Happened to me.

 See, but that's the problem right there: **plausible deniability.**
 Remember that?
 These are just questions people ask to get to know each